The life of George M. Cohan, the greatest song and dance man of all time, is explored by M.V. Quinn.

 By the end of the war, Cohan’s reputation as America’s greatest showman, actor, manager, playwright, composer, director, and financial wizard went uncontested, and he had already amassed a considerable fortune.

 Most people agreed with actress Peggy Wood who said perfection was Cohan’s keyword.
-“He had the deepest and the most instinctive talent for theater of anyone of his day.”
+“He had the deepest and the most instinctive talent for the theater of anyone of his day.”

 Generous to a fault, a soft touch for elderly or out-of-work actors, Cohan gave his money away freely.
 After his death, lawyers found the actor had given away much of his considerable fortune.

-Although George and Agnes had two daughters and a son, Cohan found little time for family life, for rehearsals, performances, production duties and all-night writing sessions consumed most of his time and energy.
+Although George and Agnes had two daughters and a son, Cohan found little time for family life, for rehearsals, performances, production duties, and all-night writing sessions consumed most of his time and energy.

 Friends often found Cohan a complex and confusing man, and they complained about the contradictions of his personality.
 A woman who had known him for many years described him in these words: “Vain and violent-tempered, childish at times, sulky and temperamental, but a man with a heart and a soul, one who was easily hurt, and one who could be a great friend.
 There was a wistfulness always about George and there was never another Irishman born in the world who had his unfailing charm.”